A Zanzibar holiday

 From Dar, a sizeable city, a 90 minute ferry or a short plane ride is sufficient to reach Zanzibar, 40kms (25 miles) off the coast.

-Beware the sinking feeling: In mid July 2012 an overloaded ferry from Dar es Salaam to Stonetown, MV Skagit, capsized.
+In July 2012 an overloaded ferry from Dar es Salaam to Stonetown, MV Skagit, capsized.
 Over 100 passengers were rescued, including a number of foreigners, but many people died, the total is not yet known.
 This is the second recent ferry disaster off Zanzibar as local ferry MV Spice Islander sank on the way to Pemba from Unguja (Zanzibar Island) in September 2011.
 Over 2,000 people died in that incident and over 600 rescued.